yaap/system_logging/liblog/README.md

-The logging interfaces are a series of macros, all of which can be overridden individually in order to control the verbosity of the application or library.  `[ASR]LOG[VDIWE]` calls are used to log to BAsic, System or Radio sub-logs in either the Verbose, Debug, Info, Warning or Error priorities.
+The logging interfaces are a series of macros, all of which can be overridden individually in order to control the verbosity of the application or library.  `[ASR]LOG[VDIWE]` calls are used to log to Basic, System or Radio sub-logs in either the Verbose, Debug, Info, Warning or Error priorities.
 `[ASR]LOG[VDIWE]_IF` calls are used to perform thus based on a condition being true.
 `IF_ALOG[VDIWE]` calls are true if the current `LOG_TAG` is enabled at the specified priority.
 `LOG_ALWAYS_FATAL` is used to `ALOG` a message, then kill the process.  `LOG_FATAL` call is a